lavedi/IJFBot/README.md

 ### Events data

-All data about the events are gathered from an xml file called (and cached) by `bot.js` - see example in `db/ijf.xml`.
+All data about the events are gathered from an online xml file called (and cached) by `bot.js` - see example in `db/ijf.xml`.
 All events are in the format:

 ```
 <evento>